 We encourage children to be curious of, and respectful of the environment around them, to ask questions, solve problems, work together, share and take turns, to become resilient, brave and have empathy and kindness.
 We aim to embed the skills children will need to support them through their lives.

 Each school has retained its own individual and unique characteristics that embed them to the families and communities they serve and has its own leadership team, whilst being part of a larger federation which I am proud to lead.
 As a federation, we strive to equip children with the skills and resources they will need to become lifelong learners hence our federation motto ‘Creating Lifelong Learners’.

 The benefits of the federation enable us to share the expertise and skills of our staff across all 3 schools, to work together in projects and challenges as well as being able to share the cost of high quality training.

 All 3 nurseries are located within the Borough of Reading.

 Caversham Nursery School is a purpose built nursery with onsite children’s centre, it includes day-care for children aged 3 months -5 years and is open 51 weeks throughout the year.

 New Bridge is also located in Caversham in a Victorian building and offers places for up to 90 children.
 New Bridge is also home to Snowflakes autism resource a specialist provision for children with a diagnosis of autism, or on the pathway to a diagnosis.

 Blagdon Nursery was the first Nursery school to open in Reading in 1937 and has been welcoming large numbers of children aged 2-4 for over 80 years.
-It is housed in the southern end of the borough.
+We have recently opened a 20 place specialist resource for children with language and communication difficulties.
+Blagdon is housed in the southern end of the borough.